kusumotonorio/factlog/README.md

     [ [ [ F2 of ] [ N of ] bi * ] F is ]
 } si
 ```
-Use the built-in predicate `(=)` for unification that does not require processing with a quotation. `(\=)` will be true when such a unification fails.
+Use the built-in logic predicate `(=)` for unification that does not require processing with a quotation. `(\=)` will be true when such a unification fails.
 Note that `(\=)` does not actually do the unification.

-`varo` takes a argument and is true if it is a variable with no value.
-On the other hand, `nonvaro` is true if its argument is not a variable or is a concrete variable.
+`varo` takes a argument and is true if it is a logic variable with no value.
+On the other hand, `nonvaro` is true if its argument is not a logic variable or is a concrete logic variable.

 Now almost everything about logica is explained.